larsoyd/ArchLinuxTutorials/patches/nvidia-gsp.md

 As of now there is an issue on Wayland with NVIDIA where the power state goes down too low on idle which causes lag and a jump during various use like desktop animations etc. The only solution for this is to either turn off GSP which you need the propietary driver to do (i.e not open kernel modules) or set minimum and max clocks so it doesn't enter that idle state.
 This is how to do the latter with a systemd service I wrote for it.
 There are trade offs to this obv, your wattage will go up by about 20 watts on idle, which to me is an acceptable trade off since its about 25 to 30 watt on my computer which is about the same as my usage on other systems in general after benchmarking.
 I make no guarantees on safety, only that I myself use this.
 Use at your own volition.
 I have done it the only way possible by locking the VRAM clocks to a valid safe range chosen from the device's supported table.

 This version is **fully dynamic**: it reads the supported memory and graphics clock tables from `nvidia-smi` at runtime and picks safe lock values for whatever card is in the box.
 No hardcoded numbers, no per-card editing.
-The `/etc/default/nvidia-lock` file is now optional and only exists for overrides.
+The `/etc/default/nvidia-lock` file is now optional and only exists for overrides — and the script sources it directly so manual runs honor it the same way the systemd unit does.

 ### 0) confirm driver + tool exist
 ```zsh